La Moneda Palace

-Palacio de La Moneda (/es/, Palace of the Mint), or simply La Moneda, is the seat of the president of the Republic of Chile.
-It also houses the offices of three cabinet ministers: Interior, General Secretariat of the Presidency, and General Secretariat of the Government.
-Located in downtown Santiago, it occupies an entire block in the Civic District, bordered by Moneda street to the north, Morandé street to the east, Alameda del Libertador Bernardo O'Higgins to the south, and Teatinos street to the west.
+La Moneda Palace (Palacio de La Moneda, /es/, lit: Palace of the Mint), or simply La Moneda, is the seat of the president of Chile.
+It also houses the offices of three cabinet ministries: Interior, General Secretariat of the Presidency, and General Secretariat of the Government.
+The palace occupies an entire block in the Civic District of downtown Santiago, bordered by Moneda Street to the north, Morandé Street to the east, the Alameda to the south, and Teatinos Street to the west.

+The Italian-born architect Joaquín Toesca designed the building as the royal mint of colonial Chile, and it opened in 1805.
+Coin production continued in the building until 1929.
+President Manuel Bulnes made it the seat of government in the 1840s.
+On September 11, 1973, during the military coup led by Augusto Pinochet, Army forces attacked the palace with tanks and artillery, while the Air Force bombarded it from the air; President Salvador Allende died there.
+It was rebuilt over the following years and reopened in 1981.
+La Moneda is built in a restrained neoclassical style and is a protected national monument.

+Since the start of José Antonio Kast's presidency in March 2026, La Moneda has also served as the president's official residence, which no president had used it for in decades.

 History

-La Moneda was the colonial mint house of the city during colonial times, and was designed by the Italian architect Joaquín Toesca.
-Construction began in 1784 and it was opened in 1805.
-The production of coins in Chile took place at La Moneda from 1814 to 1929.